vallieres/transmission-keydnap-checker/README.md

 ## Liability

 Basically I wrote this for funzies.
-So don't think it's 100% bulletproof, it seems to work and I cannot be held liable if it does not properly scan you system.
+So don't think it's 100% bulletproof, it seems to work and I cannot be held liable if it does not properly scan your system.

-Remember that Keydnap is now at version 1.5 and it could get an update tommorow and reinfect Transmission or another package.
+Remember that Keydnap is now at version 1.5 and it could get an update tomorrow and reinfect Transmission or another package.

-Refer to the [License](https://github.com/vallieres/transmission-keydnap-checker/blob/master/LICENSE) for details of liability.
+Refer to the [Licence](https://github.com/vallieres/transmission-keydnap-checker/blob/master/LICENSE) for details of liability.